CodeYourFuture/curriculum/content/js2/blocks/pair-up/index.md

 1. Read the project brief carefully

-2. Create a user story for the chosen project brief and sketch out one acceptance criterion based on the description in the project brief
+2. Create a user story for the chosen project brief and sketch out one acceptance criterion based on the description in the project brief.
+[This workshop](https://github.com/CodeYourFuture/CYF-Workshops/tree/main/breakdown) will guide you on coming up with user stories and acceptance criteria.

 ## ⏲️ Availability